AdaCore/why3/doc/technical.rst

    Recursively call :why3:transform:`destruct` on the generated hypotheses.
-The recursion on implication and ``match`` stops after the first occurence of a different symbol.
+The recursion on implication and ``match`` stops after the first occurrence of a different symbol.

    For example, applying ``destruct_rec H`` on the following goal